theochem/horton/doc/user_postproc_espfit.rst

 :math:`\Delta V_\text{ref}` when applicable).
 The parameter :math:`V_w` is the
 integral of the weight function.
 When these charges are the ESP-fitted charges, :math:`\text{COST}`, :math:`\text{RMSD}` and :math:`\text{RRMSD}` are minimal.
-When the charges are all set to zero, one obtains the worst-case value for :math:`\text{COST}=C`, :math:`\text{RMSD}=\sqrt{C/V_w}` and :math:`\text{RRMSD}=100\%`.
-(One can can still obtain a higher :math:`\text{COST}`, but only with completely insensible charges.
+When the charges are all set to zero, you obtain the worst-case value for :math:`\text{COST}=C`, :math:`\text{RMSD}=\sqrt{C/V_w}` and :math:`\text{RRMSD}=100\%`.
+(You can can still obtain a higher :math:`\text{COST}`, but only with completely insensible charges.
 When that is the case, it is better to set the charges to zero to model the ESP.)